 Most snap traps require bait.
 Mice eat tiny little bits at a time, so do not put too large an of bait on the trap.
 House Mice are tempted by high-calorie foods such as peanut butter, hazelnut chocolate spread, or a small amount of soft cheese.
 If you know from your inspection what they have been eating in your home, a small amount of that food as bait often works as well.
 Candy, beef jerky, and pet food are also irresistible to the House Mouse.
 If all of these baits fail to entice mice, try a small piece of cotton or yarn.
 If food is plentiful but nesting material is not, the female mouse will attempt to gather materials for her nest.

-Proper snap trap placement is essential for the best results.
+With the help of pest control companies in Gauteng, Proper snap trap placement is essential for the best results.
 Rats are neophobic, meaning extremely wary of new things in their environment.
 Mice are extremely curious and will more likely wander from their established runways to investigate something new.
 However, you do not want to rely on their curiosity, it is much better to place the trap where they are most likely to naturally encounter the trap.
 When trapping mice, the more traps the better.
 If you know their runway, put traps every 2-3 feet along the wall.
 The traps should be placed at a right angle, or perpendicular, to the wall with the bait and trigger end facing the wall.
 Sometimes “smart” mice will jump over the traps.
 If you suspect this, place several traps 2-3” apart along the wall.
 The mouse will attempt to jump over each trap individually and will often make a miscalculation resulting in a catch.
 If you are unsure of their runways, but know the general area the mice frequent, place snap traps along the walls in those areas and in enclosed areas near mouse activity.
 Place snap traps for mice in cabinets, closets, and behind appliances.
 The more traps you place, the greater success you will have.
 It should be noted, use caution with snap traps if you have small children or pets.
 Do not place snap traps in areas where they can be tampered with.